- img 3 loading...

 Q: Help, I made an NPC ugly! or: Help!
 Something happened and now their head is gone!
 Saving and reloading doesn’t fix it!

 A: Use MCM to forget their face.
 Then reload the game (exit to desktop) and they’ll be back to default

-Q: Everything is installed and up to date, but I’m having a weird problem!
+Q: Everything is installed and up to date (including all required files), but I’m having a weird problem!

 A: It’s most likely a compatibility problem: AA is having an issue with one of your other mods.
 Try turning mods off one at a time (or all at the same time) and loading a save that didn’t use AA.
 When you turn off a mod and it works, you know which mod is incompatible (please let me know!).